Azure/fta-monitoring/WALKTHROUGH.md

 * Audit control plane operations
 * Insight into subscription-level events
 * Examples include when a resource is modified or a VM is started
-* 90 days retention (send to Logs, Storage Account or Event Hub for longer retention)
+* 90 days retention out-of-the-box, with no configuration (send to Logs, Storage Account or Event Hub for longer retention)

 ## Demo